MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/translation-sheet-export.md

    :::image type="content" source="./media/translation-sheet-export/export-translation-sheet.png" alt-text="Screenshot shows the Export/Import Translations pane with the Export Translations Sheet selected.":::

 The result of the export operation is a .csv file in the *Outbox* directory.
+If you selected **Open Export in Excel**, you also see the result in Excel.

 :::image type="content" source="./media/translation-sheet-export/translation-sheet-excel.png" alt-text="Screenshot shows part of the spreadsheet created by the export operation." lightbox="./media/translation-sheet-export/translation-sheet-excel.png":::